Eschatologue/CM_wiki/docs/character-creation/option/invocations.md

 **Prerequisite:** None

-You can cast *[False Life](../../spells/1st-level.md#false-life)* on yourself without expending a spell slot.
+You can cast *[False Life](../../spells/1st-level.md#false-life)* on yourself without expending a :rsc-spell-slot: **Spell Slot**.
 When you cast the spell with this feature, you don't roll the die for the Temporary Hit Points; you automatically get the highest number on the die.

 ### Gaze of Two Minds